pixerena/firework/README.md

 A progressive Minecraft plugin framework for managing event listener with ease and building reactive UI.

+> **Warning**
+> Firework framework is under active development and all the API are subject to changes before reaching v1.
+Use at your own risk.

 ## Installation

 Install firework with gradle